Home›Calculators›Chemistry›Dilution Factor Calculator

 What is a Dilution Factor?

-The Dilution Factor Calculator determines the dilution factor (or fold dilution) from the initial and final concentrations of a solution.
-A dilution factor of 10 means the original solution was 10 times more concentrated than the diluted product — achieved by combining 1 part stock with 9 parts diluent to make 10 parts total.
+The Dilution Factor Calculator determines the dilution factor, also called fold dilution, from a solution's initial and final concentrations.
+A dilution factor of 10 means the original solution was 10 times more concentrated than the diluted product, achieved by combining 1 part stock with 9 parts diluent to make 10 parts total.

-In microbiology, 10-fold serial dilutions (DF = 10 per step) are the standard approach for enumeration of bacteria, yeast, and mould in food, water, and clinical samples.
-A starting suspension of 10⁶ cells/mL requires six sequential 10-fold dilutions to reach 1 cell/mL — a total dilution factor of 10⁶.
-In analytical chemistry, two-fold serial dilutions (DF = 2 per step) are used for minimum inhibitory concentration (MIC) determination in antimicrobial susceptibility testing.
+In microbiology, 10-fold serial dilutions (DF = 10 per step) are the standard method for enumerating bacteria, yeast, or mold in food, water, and clinical samples.
+A dense starting suspension of 10⁶ cells/mL takes six sequential 10-fold dilutions to reach a countable 1 cell/mL, a cumulative dilution factor of 10⁶.
+In analytical chemistry, two-fold serial dilutions (DF = 2 per step) are the basis for determining minimum inhibitory concentration (MIC) in antimicrobial susceptibility testing.

-In Indian food testing laboratories accredited under NABL and following FSSAI guidelines, the dilution factor used for each sample is a mandatory entry in the analysis worksheet.
-This ensures that colony counts from plates are correctly back-calculated to the original sample concentration: sample concentration = plate count × dilution factor.
+In clinical and research labs following CLIA or USP guidelines, the dilution factor applied to each sample is a required entry on the analysis worksheet, it's what lets a plate count get correctly back-calculated to the original sample concentration: sample concentration = plate count Ɨ dilution factor.

 Formula & Methodology